ResidentMario/geoplot/docs/plot_references/plot_reference.rst

 ---------

 A cartogram distorts (grows or shrinks) polygons on a map according to the magnitude of some input data.
-They are a less common but more visually "poppy" alternative to a choropleth.
 A basic cartogram specifies data, a projection, and a ``scale`` parameter.

 .. code-block:: python